siddhantgarodia/siddhantgarodia/README.md

 ## About Me:

-- I’m currently working on a image processing project.
+- I’m currently working on a web-development project.

-- I’m learning ReactJS and AngularJS.
+- I’m learning NodeJS and  NextJS.

 - How to reach me: siddhantgarodia23@gmail.com.